 In 2013, Paul traveled with the Provincial Circuit Court to the Innu community of Natuashish, Labrador, and he has since developed a keen interest in Northern Affairs.

 If your determination is fixed, I do not counsel you to despair.
 Few things are impossible to diligence and skill. – Samuel Johnson

 Allison is a bilingual lawyer (English/French) who has been working with Geoff since 2015.
-Her practice focuses on representing personal injury clients, particularly survivors of sexual abuse and victims of motor vehicle accidents.
-Allison is also available to provide general legal services.
+Her practice focuses on representing survivors of sexual abuse, and also includes general civil matters, administrative law, constitutional matters, human rights, real estate, & wills and estates.
+Allison is also available to provide notary services.

-As an active member of the community, Allison volunteers her legal skills with the Small Claims Legal Assistance Clinic, and with Kind Minds, a project of the Community Sector Council which pairs coaches with professional expertise with community groups.
-She is also a mentor to a student at Dalhousie's Schulich School of Law through the Weldon Mentor Program.
+As an active member of the community, Allison has volunteered her legal skills with the Small Claims Legal Assistance Clinic, and with Kind Minds, a project of the Community Sector Council which pairs coaches with professional expertise with community groups.
+She has also mentored students at Dalhousie's Schulich School of Law through the Weldon Mentor Program.

 Scott completed his articles at a small, full service law firm in St. John's and was called to the Bar in June, 2020.
 While articling, his work focused primarily on personal injury victims, those denied insurance benefits, and wrongful dismissal cases.